mansurarief/mansurarief.github.io/_posts/2023-09-13-hazard-and-operability-study-hazop.md

    - [ ] As Low As Reasonably Achievable (ALARA)
    - [ ] None of the above

-3. Which principle of HAZOP asserts that risks should be reduced to a level where the costs and challenges of further reduction are balanced against the benefits?
+3. Which principle of HAZOP asserts that risks should be reduced to an acceptable level where the costs and challenges of further reduction are balanced against the benefits?
    - [ ] So Far As Is Reasonably Practicable (SFAIRP)
    - [x] As Low As Reasonably Practicable (ALARP)
    - [ ] As Low As Reasonably Achievable (ALARA)
    - [ ] None of the above

-4. In the context of autonomous vehicles, if a safety feature provides a 0.1% improvement but increases the vehicle cost by 40%, which principle would most likely be invoked?
+4. Suppose the National Highway Traffic Safety Administration (NHTSA) sets a requirement that the false negative rate of Autonomous Vehicle (AV) perception should be less than 0.00001.
+The current rate is 0.01.
+To achieve this, the company would need to install additional redundant sensors and an ensemble of robust detectors and classifiers, which would increase the cost by $20,000 per vehicle.
+The company decides to implement these changes despite the high cost, in order to meet the NHTSA requirement.
+Which principle of HAZOP is the company adhering to in this scenario?
-   - [x] So Far As Is Reasonably Practicable (SFAIRP)
+   - [ ] So Far As Is Reasonably Practicable (SFAIRP)
-   - [ ] As Low As Reasonably Practicable (ALARP)
+   - [x] As Low As Reasonably Practicable (ALARP)
    - [ ] As Low As Reasonably Achievable (ALARA)
    - [ ] None of the above